Tomahawkd/tomahawkd.github.io/course/postgraduate/manage.md

   Key issue in Adversarial ML: bad actors will attempt to exploit the ML model itself
-  - Evasion attacks: Attacks on ML, where malicious objects are deliberately transformed to make a ML model make wrong predictions
+  - Evasion attacks: Attacks on ML, where malicious objects are deliberately transformed to make a ML model make wrong predictions.
+For instance, a software binary can be manipulated to make a machine-learning based anti-malware model predict that it is not malware.

 - Supply chains

 # Security Organisation, Policies, and Compliance